stephabauva/dao-bonus/README.md

 ## The idea
 The idea of this project is to reward teams that manage portfolios for a fund manager.
 For example, Team 1 is in charge of a portfolio of certain assets, Team 2 is in charge of a portfolio of other assets, etc..
 At regular interval, the performance fo each team is measured by getting the overall performance of each portfolio via Covalent and calculating its growth rate.
-The best team gets rewarded a NFT with carries streams from Superfluid.
+The best team gets rewarded an NFT with carries streams from Superfluid.

 Each team has a specific target growth to reach.
 For e.g. Team 1 is in charge of mature/well-established assets.
 The growth rate needed for Team 1 to get and the NFT is 5%.